86Box/docs/settings/sound.rst

 Device to output MIDI music to, for sound cards equipped with an external MIDI output.

 * **None:** don't output MIDI music.
 * **FluidSynth:** a software soundfont synthesizer.
-Selecting a soundfont file is required.
-There will be no synthesizer output if no soundfont is configured, or (on Windows hosts) if the included ``libfluidsynth.dll`` or ``libfluidsynth64.dll`` file is missing from the 86Box directory.
+Selecting a soundfont file is required; there will be no synthesizer output if no soundfont is configured.
 * **Roland MT-32**/**CM-32L Emulation:** emulate a Roland synthesizer module.
 Emulation is provided by the `Munt <http://munt.sourceforge.net>`_ library.
 * **System MIDI:** output to a MIDI device on the host system, such as the Windows software synthesizer or a USB MIDI adapter.